 So, you can see that the structured system cabling in I.T. denotes the entire cabling structure along with its associated hardware.
 This comprehensive infrastructure helps build up a robust telecommunication system within an organization.
 As a result, you get a broader range of use along with faster data transmission within your computer network.

-Moreover, the fiber and copper ports deployed offer higher scalability for future growth that is crucial in a data center.
+Moreover, the fiber and copper ports deployed offer higher scalability for future growth which is crucial in a data center.
 It helps interconnect the main distribution areas (MDA) and the EOR, ZONE, and much more.
 With its help, you maximize the system availability and make your cabling system future-proof.
 Moreover, it also helps reduce downtime within your organization.

 Do you want to know what is structured wiring?
-It is the design and installation of the cabling system technology for connecting several pieces of hardware.
+It is the design and installation of the cabling system technology for connecting several hardware.
 It solves all the modern cabling needs within a productive space and offers higher scalability for the future.

 A faster network cabling system that delivers a low-cost and high-efficiency network is an essential part of the infrastructure for any business.
 There are different types of network cable layouts that help you achieve this.
 Together, they can be referred to as structured cabling.